Asset management

 - meet legislative and regulatory requirements

-- adjust service levels to accommodate asset efficiency, effectiveness, sustainability and growth
+- adjust service levels as necessary to accommodate asset efficiency, effectiveness, sustainability, growth, and people-centred outcomes

 - prepare for climate change